psamuels00/artwork/README.md

 ### Medium priority
 - get some better pics of the Beach Boardwalk
-- add some basic testing: no broken links
+- run linkinator in CI/CD to check for broken links

 ### Low priority